-We are a trail-blazing organization that provides tools and training to schools and education organizations on four continents to break free of the Industrial Model of schooling.
+We are education practitioners that create tools and training for schools and teachers on five continents to break free of the Industrial Model of schooling.
 We provide a unique and compelling vision of 21st Century Education along with a roadmap and resources to get there.

 We offer free collaboratives, rubrics, examples and articles.
 We also offer teacher training, workshops, leadership coaching, curriculum and assessment writing as well as general advising on designing teaching and learning that maximizes results.
 Email: firstname.lastname@example.org for more information.